Maria Gordon: Research

 All of Maria Gordon's geological research was carried out in the South Tyrol.
 This area of the Alps is part of the geologically-complex Dolomites.
 These are a very distinct range of mountains, characterized by high, dramatic peaks, which were thought to have been formed from the remains of coral atolls in an ancient sea.
 Gordon challenged this idea with her theory of 'crust-torsion', the notion that the mountains had been formed by the pushing, twisting, and folding of the Earth's crust.
 Through observation and measurement of the geological structures in the Dolomites, she was able to determine that there were two phases of folding and structural deformation, leading to a new interpretation of the tectonic structure of the Alps.

 In total, she wrote more than 30 papers based on her research and findings in this region, some of which are considered seminal works.
 Her biographer described her as "probably the most productive woman field geologist of any country in the late 19th and early 20th centuries."
 Throughout Maria’s many years of research, she was able to produce a 78-page article in February 1893 for the Geological Society’s Quarterly Journal.
 It was illustrated with many drawings and entitled Contributions to the geology of the Wengen and St. Cassian Strata in southern Tyrol.
 Being a single woman in this area she attracted attention, but she was ambitious and determined, as is shown in her perseverance to forward knowledge, even when she received no acknowledgement or recognition.
 This is something she highlighted in her reply to the President of the Geological Society years later, when she received her Lyell Medal (Ogilvie Gordon 1932), and once she had set her mind on something; nothing and nobody could distract her.
 The fact that she carried on her research in later years as a married woman showed her determination.
 Through the years she was very successful with her work, taking only a year to discover sites that allowed her to draw conclusions on development about corals, sponges, and other marine life which took place 230 million years ago.
 In 1893, she was awarded the Doctor of Science in Geology from the University of London, becoming the first woman to receive this degree.
-In 1900, she and Agnes Kelly became the first women to be awarded a PhD from the University of Munich, receiving a distinction in the fields of geology, paleontology, and zoology.
+In 1900, she and Agnes Kelly became the first women to be awarded a PhD from the Ludwig-Maximilians-Universität München, receiving a distinction in the fields of geology, paleontology, and zoology.
 In October of the same year, Gordon published her new theory on 'crust-torsion' in the Royal Geographical Society entitled The origin of land-forms through crust-torsion, that then challenged the way people saw how the Dolomites were formed, and eventually this theory was accepted by the scientific community.